ChanthMiao/ghc-wiki-mirror/dependent-haskell.md

 False: **Dependent Haskell destroys the phase distinction and/or type erasure.**

-Other dependently typed languages (notably, Agda and Idris 1) have a murky notion of what information is kept around at runtime, and what is erased during compilation.
+Other dependently typed languages (notably, earlier versions of Agda and Idris 1) have a murky notion of what information is kept around at runtime, and what is erased during compilation.
 For example, I can write this in Agda:

 ```hs
 quickLength : ∀ {a : Set} {n : ℕ} → Vec a n → ℕ